 Here are how to put the customer first:

-- Excellent Service: Treat every customer like they’re your most important one.
+- Excellent Customer Service: Treat every customer like they’re your most important one.
 Be helpful, and quick to solve problems.

 - Build Relationships: Get to know your customers’ needs.
 This way, you can offer them exactly what will help their businesses succeed.